-To the Company's knowledge, based solely on a review of the copies of such reports furnished to the Company or written representations that no such reports were required during the 2018 fiscal year, the Company believes that, during the 2018 fiscal year, all executive officers, Directors and greater than 10% shareholders of the Company complied with applicable Section 16(a) filing requirements except for the following: The Estate of Ronald D. Croatti inadvertently filed one late Form 3 upon the death of the Company's former Chief Executive Officer.
+To the Company's knowledge, based solely on a review of the copies of such reports furnished to the Company or written representations that no such reports were required during the 2019 fiscal year, the Company believes that, during the 2019 fiscal year, all executive officers, Directors and greater than 10% shareholders of the Company complied with applicable Section 16(a) filing requirements except for the following: Mr. Katz inadvertently filed one late Form 4 with respect to six transactions.